Kizzuwatna

-Kizzuwatna was an ancient Anatolian kingdom, attested in written sources from the end of the 16th century BC onwards, but though its origins are still obscure, the Middle Bronze Age in Cilicia (ca. 2000–1550 BC) can be seen as its possible formative period.
-Kizzuwatna was situated mostly in the Cilician Plain of southeastern Anatolia, near the Gulf of İskenderun, in modern-day Turkey.
-The Central Taurus Mountains and the Amanus Mountains encircled it.
-The centre of the kingdom was the city of Kummanni, in the highlands.
+Kizzuwatna was an ancient Anatolian kingdom attested in written sources from the end of the 16th century BC onwards.
+Although its origins remain obscure, the Middle Bronze Age in Cilicia (ca. 2000–1550 BC) may be regarded as its possible formative period.
+Kizzuwatna was situated primarily in the Cilician Plain of southeastern Anatolia, near the Gulf of Alexandretta, now in Turkey.
+It was bounded by the Central Taurus Mountains and the Nur Mountains.
+The centre of the kingdom was the city of Kummanni, located in the highlands.

 Etymology

-The name is said to be a Luwic transliteration (kez-watni) of the nešili kez-udne, meaning "a country on this side (of the mountains)."
-Puhvel alternately translates it from the nešili kez wetenez with the stem meaning "sea."
-It has been suggested that kez was an exonym used by the Hittites for a yet to be determined ethnic group.
+The name is said to be a Luwic transliteration (kez-watni) of the Nešili kez-udne, meaning "a country on this side (of the mountains)."
+Puhvel alternately translates it from the nešili kez wetenezI, with the stem meaning "sea."
+It has been suggested that kez was an exonym used by the Hittites for a yet-to-be-determined ethnic group.